 Intravenous Line Care

 Some patients may have intravenous lines inserted to get fluids or medications into their systems.
 These lines may allow bacteria to enter their body.
 Clinical staff receive training on how to care for these devices.
+We have implemented interventions such as care bundles for the prevention of central line associated bloodstream infections.

 Patient & Visitors